pogachar/Laravel-Grunt-Starter/readme.md

 3. `npm install` for Grunt dependencies
 4. `bower install` for Bower dependencies
 5. `grunt copy` to copy font-awesome fonts to `public/fonts`
-6. `php artisa key:generate` to generate a random key
+6. `php artisan key:generate` to generate a random key
 7. Setup database in `app/config/database.php`

 ---